Younger Joe Jordan Portrait (1919) Older Joe Jordan Portrait (1970)

 One of the lesser-regarded composers of the ragtime era by some historians, Joe Jordan may not have had the later prominence of Scott Joplin or Eubie Blake, but he still had the influence of them, and during his lifetime was certainly more successful in many regards than Joplin.
 In fact, some have equated Jordan's musical life as the one that Joplin should have had but was not able to achieve.
 While some of his efforts were actually made famous by other performers, he still needs to be regarded as both musician and entrepreneur, having lived a long and adventurous life full of notable milestones.

-In his teens he found his way to Jefferson City, the capitol of Missouri, to study music at the Lincoln Institute (current day Lincoln University).
-His minimal skills included some theory, harmony, composition, and possibly notation; but shining most in performance on both piano and violin.
-It appears that Joe may have also taken some time in 1899 to travel with a small band.
+Encouraged by his progress by 1896, now in his teens, Joe found his way to Jefferson City, the capitol of Missouri, to study music at the Lincoln Institute (current day Lincoln University).
+The school had been founded specifically for educating former slaves after the Civil War, and remained a black run institution expressly to educate people of color.
+Joe's additional training at the very least included some theory, harmony, composition, and notation; but shining most in performance on both piano and violin.
+He also took up percussion, trombone, cornet and upright bass to his repertoire of instruments.
+It appears that Joe took some time in 1899 to travel with a small band, initially the Georgia Up-to-Date Minstrels, followed by a stint with the A.G.
+Allen minstrel troupe.
 It is more than likely the same Joe Jordan that is mentioned in a September 30, 1899 article in The Freeman:

 Notes from A.G.
 Allen's New Orleans Minstrels: "We are still en route South and gathering in all the money.
 The Palmers, Ruby and Dan, have added new songs to their already hot act, the 'Black Eighth Regiment,' written by Mr. Palmer for his act is a hit nightly.
 Joe Jordan, leader of our orchestra is recovering from an attack of malaria fever.
 Moses Terry, our chef, sends regards to James Crosby.
 Grane, Hopkins, Isler, sends regards to all Cyclones and friends.
 The ghost still walks every Monday after dinner.